cjimti/imti/content/post/2019-12-10-linear-algebra-08-orthogonality.md

 - Linear Algebra Crash Course
 ---

-This article on **orthogonality and projections** is part eight of our linear algebra crash course.
+This article covers **orthogonality and projections**, part eight of the series.
 Orthogonality is fundamental to many algorithms including least squares regression, QR decomposition, and machine learning techniques like PCA.

 <!--more-->